-EMF assumes no financial liability if patient care responsibilities of any kind are undertaken by the program faculty or investigator.
-The PI and his or her institution acknowledge that the EMF is not legally liable for the conduct of the institution, the PI, the program faculty, or any associate investigators.
+The EMF assumes no financial liability if patient care responsibilities of any kind are undertaken by the EMF Research Fellow or Mentor.
+The Mentor and the Mentor's institution acknowledge that the EMF is not legally liable for the conduct of the EMF Research Fellow or the Mentor and associate investigators.